whatisnuclear/website/_calcs/energy-in-nuclear-waste.md

   - Existing US nuclear waste could generate 100% of US electricity for 160 years (given a fleet of breeder reactors)
   - Existing US nuclear waste could generate 100% of world electricity for 25 years
-  - Existing US nuclear waste contains about 6670 exajoules of energy, or about 11 years of total world primary energy.
+  - Existing US nuclear waste contains about 6,670 exajoules of energy, or about 11 years of total world primary energy.
+  - Existing US depleted uranium contains about 52,000 exajoules of energy, or about 80 years of total world primary energy.
+  - This energy cannot be accessed without bootstrapping breeder reactors over about 5 doubling times, or ~150 years
 ---

 <div class="row">